1975 spring offensive: Debacle in the Central Highlands

 The following day the column only proceeded 15 mi before it encountered a significant PAVN roadblock.
 From that point onward the exodus kept moving forward only by fighting its way ahead.
 "They hit us with everything" said Ranger Private Nguyen Van Sau, describing an unrelenting shower of artillery shells, mortar rounds and rockets that flew from the jungle into the stream of refugees.
 Upon reaching the Đà Rằng River, only 20 kilometers from Tuy Hòa, a pontoon bridge had to be helilifted to the column.
 By 22 March the bridge was completed, but the advance became more hazardous due to numerous PAVN units moving into blocking positions.
 During the entire movement, the RVNAF provided minimal support due to bad weather.
 On 27 March the final roadblock was overcome and, at 21:00, the first vehicles of the column entered Tuy Hòa.
 "How many people in the original column survived the tragic journey, no one knew exactly."
 It was estimated by the ARVN that only 20,000 of the 60,000 troops that had started out from Pleiku finally reached the coast.
 Of the estimated 180,000 civilians that fled the highlands with the column, only about 60,000 got through.
-Those who failed to break through were either taken prisoner or killed by PAVN forces.
+Those who failed to break through were either killed or taken prisoner by PAVN forces.

 The retreat from the Central Highlands became a rout of strategic proportions.
 At least "75 percent of II Corps combat strength, including the 23rd Infantry Division, as well as Ranger, armor, artillery, engineer and signal units were tragically expended within ten days."
 The planned operation to retake Buôn Ma Thuột never materialized simply because II Corps no longer possessed any means to attempt it.
 Buoyed by their easy triumph, the PAVN 10th, 316th and 320th Divisions began to move toward the coast.
 The only thing stand before them was the ARVN 22nd Division, tasked with defending the mountain passes to the coast.
 However, by late March, these PAVN units would make it into Huế and Da Nang.